Cracknell gets 1st hat trick, Stars beat reeling Sharks 6-1

+DALLAS (AP) -- Adam Cracknell gave the Dallas Stars three goals from an unexpected source, while San Jose had more trouble getting goals from anybody.

-DALLAS (AP) -- Adam Cracknell got his first hat trick in seven NHL seasons and the Dallas Stars handed the San Jose Sharks their fifth straight loss, 6-1 on Friday night.
+Cracknell's first hat trick in seven NHL seasons helped Dallas hand the Sharks their fifth straight loss, 6-1 on Friday night.

 Cracknell opened the scoring in the first period, capped a three-goal flurry in the second and beat goalie Aaron Dell on a short-handed breakaway in the third for his career-high 10th goal of the season.

+After the second goal, he said, ''I was trying not to think about it.
+It's like trying to pitch a perfect game, and everybody keeps bringing it up.
+They know I don't score that many goals.
+I guess to get that reaction from my teammates meant the most.''

-The Sharks entered two points ahead of Anaheim and Edmonton in the Pacific Division despite their longest losing streak of the season.
+The Sharks fell into a first-place tie with Anaheim in the Pacific Division.
 San Jose has been outscored 16-5 during the stretch.

+''Sometimes they're going in, sometimes they're not,'' San Jose captain Joe Pavelski said. ''It's on us as players.
+You got to win some battles, you got to create some energy, some speed throughout the team.
+It's been all of us.''

+Dallas is clinging to the last hope of a playoff berth.
+The Stars have not had a regulation loss in the last three games, only their fourth streak that long this season.
+Two losses in the last eight games would keep them out of the postseason.

+''We got to figure a way to get out of this, but we worked through 70 games to put ourselves in a good spot,'' he said. ''With eight to go, we just got to get it back on track.''

 Brett Ritchie, Jamie Benn and John Klingberg also scored for the Stars.
+They built a 4-0 lead through 7:08 of the second period, when Cracknell took a centering pass from Jason Spezza in the slot to beat Dell.

 Joe Thornton scored for San Jose on the power play in the second period.
 Dell had 23 saves.